Reefact/hal/README.md

 ```

 ## ASP.NET Core Integration
-HAL supports ASP.NET Core integration, which allows the `application/hal+json` content type to be returned by your API server.
+The library supports ASP.NET Core integration, which allows the `application/hal+json` content type to be returned by your API server.

-To add HAL support to your ASP.NET Core application, firstly add the `Hal.AspNetCoreIntegration` NuGet package:
+To add HAL support to your ASP.NET Core application, firstly add the `Reefact.Hateoas.Hal.AspNetCoreIntegration` NuGet package:
 ```
-dotnet add package Hal.AspNetCoreIntegration
+dotnet add package Reefact.Hateoas.Hal.AspNetCoreIntegration
 ```

 And decorate your controller with the `SupportsHalAttribute` attribute: